OrbitFlow: SLO-Aware Long-Context LLM Serving with Fine-Grained KV Cache Reconfiguration: Evaluation

-\paragraph{Models and Hardware Settings.} We evaluate \ours{} using LLaMa3 models~\cite{llama3} with 8B parameters on a single NVIDIA RTX A5000 (24GB) GPU with 384GB of host memory over PCIe 3.0$\times$16.
-For longer contexts up to 128K tokens, we also report results on LLaMa3-70B using a 4-GPU node with RTX A6000 (48GB), 256GB host memory over PCIe 4.0$\times$16. \paragraph{Workloads.} \revrewrite{Because publicly available production traces for long-context serving are limited, we synthesize workloads by sampling requests from ShareGPT~\cite{sharegpt}, with sequences up to 400K tokens.
-We use Poisson arrivals with varying arrival rates and burstiness to emulate real-world LLM serving scenarios.} The generated traces span a broad spectrum of short to long inputs and outputs, as illustrated in~\autoref{fig:workload_dist}.
-We fix the batch size at 4 and limit the total sequence length per batch to 32K tokens.\footnote{On a single \texttt{RTX~A5000} (24 GB), an 8B model uses about 16 GB and PyTorch runtime ~6 GB.
-The remaining ~2 GB can hold roughly 16K tokens.
-With offloading, the system can accommodate up to ~32K tokens per batch without memory oversubscription.} For design validations and sensitivity studies, we fix the arrival rate at $0.97\,\mathrm{req}/\mathrm{min}$.
+We evaluate \ours{} using LLaMA3 models~\cite{llama3}.
+Our default configuration uses the 8B model on a single NVIDIA RTX A5000 (24GB) GPU with 384GB of host memory over PCIe 3.0$\times$16.
+For longer contexts up to 128K tokens, we also report results on LLaMA3-70B using a 4-GPU node with RTX A6000 (48GB) and 256GB of host memory over PCIe 4.0$\times$16.

+\paragraph{Workloads.} Because publicly available production traces for long-context serving are limited, we synthesize workloads by sampling requests from ShareGPT~\cite{sharegpt}.
+We use Poisson arrivals with varying arrival rates to emulate real-world LLM serving scenarios.
+The generated traces span a wide spectrum of short to long inputs and outputs, as illustrated in~\autoref{fig:workload_dist}.
+Unless otherwise specified, we use a batch size of 4 and limit the total sequence length per batch to 32K tokens.\footnote{On a single \texttt{RTX~A5000} (24GB), an 8B model uses about 16GB of GPU memory, and PyTorch runtime consumes $\sim$6GB.
+The remaining $\sim$2GB can hold roughly 16K tokens.
+With offloading, the system can accommodate up to 32K tokens per batch without memory oversubscription.} For design validations and sensitivity studies, we fix the arrival rate at $0.97\,\mathrm{req}/\mathrm{min}$ and vary individual parameters including burstiness of arrivals, batch size, and context length.

-\paragraph{Key Metrics.} We focus on two complementary latency SLOs: \emph{Time-Between-Tokens} (TBT) measures the latency between consecutive output tokens and thus captures user-perceived interactivity at the token level and \emph{Time-Per-Output-Token} (TPOT) \revrewrite{measures} the average per-token latency. \revrewrite{We set the baseline SLO by profiling the decode latency of the longest request that can be served without offloading, and scale it to create progressively looser budgets for fair comparison across latency constraints.
-Unless otherwise specified, experiments use SLO scale 1.5, representing a mid-level constraint.} \revmajor{We also report throughput, the number of requests completed per minute, and end-to-end (E2E) latency, the average per-request completion time, to capture overall serving efficiency.}
+\paragraph{Key Metrics.} We focus on two complementary latency SLOs.
+TBT measures the latency between consecutive output tokens and thus captures user-perceived interactivity at the token level.
+TPOT measures the average per-token latency.
+We set the base SLO by profiling the decoding latency of the longest request that can be served without offloading, and scale it to create progressively looser budgets for fair comparison across latency constraints.
+Unless otherwise specified, experiments use an SLO scale of 1.5, representing a mid-level constraint.
+We also report throughput, requests completed per minute, and end-to-end (E2E) latency, and the average per-request completion time, to capture overall serving efficiency.